Kitchen Stewardship | Caring for All Our Gifts

 A woman wearing a surgical mask to protect herself against potential indoor air pollutants like dust and germs.

-Do I Need to Purify the Air in my Home?
+Do I Need to Purify the Air in My Home?

 Smoke from brushfires, windblown dust, emissions from factories and vehicles, burning fuel – sources of outdoor air pollution are well known.
 Most people will accept that our outdoor air isn’t as good as it could be, but our environment has natural air filters – rain and plants, among other things – that vastly improve our air quality.